 - Session timeouts with lock-out after repeated failed attempts.

-- Annual penetration tests along with regular vulnerability scanning to identify and remediate any application vulnerabilities.
+- Penetration tests along with vulnerability scanning to identify and remediate any application vulnerabilities.

 Is Copper compliant with NIST 800-58, NIST 800-171 or FedRamp?